daviderud/SDRPlusPlusUtils/README.md

  # Netherlands frequency band plan

 It's a work in progress.

+Two version exists:
-Merged into main (https://github.com/AlexandreRouma/SDRPlusPlus/blob/master/root/res/bandplans/netherlands.json).
+1) A simplified one, merged into main (https://github.com/AlexandreRouma/SDRPlusPlus/blob/master/root/res/bandplans/netherlands.json).
+2) A more detailed one, included (together with the simplified one) in my custom version of SDRPlusPlus (https://github.com/daviderud/SDRPlusPlus).

 I use the following colors in the `root/config.json`: